Digital collage, 2019

 "Earth and Jerry" is a re-edited version of a photo taken by Voyager 1 on February 14, 1990, after the prime mission under NASA's command.
 Our planet, Earth appears in the photo as less than a few pixels.
 This photo later influenced the publishing of the book Pale Blue Dot by Carl Sagen.

-By only copying and pasting the image of Earth in the photo, my aim was to create a work of art by altering a minimal amount of information from a photo that we don’t usually consider as art in the context of “art history”.
+By only copying and pasting the image of Earth in the photo, the aim is to create a work of art by altering a minimal amount of information from a photo that we don’t usually consider as art in the context of “art history”.
 However, its embedded value holds more importance to the history of humankind than a great percentile of art in the canon.
-By altering the image and placing it in an art context, my intention is to prompt questions pertaining to our valuation of art as it affects the continuity of art history.
-Naming it “Earth and Jerry” is my way of trying to solve the problem of the inability of perceiving a parallel universe from our existing technology.
+By altering the image and placing it in an art context, the intention is to prompt questions about our valuation of art as it affects the continuity of art history.
+Naming it “Earth and Jerry” is the artist's own way of trying to solve our inability to perceive a parallel universe from our existing technology.

 Here is a quote from Carl Sagen in his book Pale Blue Dot published in 1994,